diku-dk/futhark-website/performance.rst

    :class: performance_graph

-Accelerate_ is an array language embedded in Haskell that supports flat data-parallelism, and which comes with a CUDA backend.
+Accelerate_ is an array language embedded in Haskell that supports flat data-parallelism, and which comes with a backend for NVIDIA GPUs.
 The design of Accelerate makes it natural to jump from CPU to GPU code within a single Haskell program, although that is not used in this benchmark.
 When visualising the Mandelbrot set, each pixel can be computed completely independently and with no memory accesses apart